2026 NFL Draft: ESPN releases Day 3 mock draft, predictions for first 10 picks

 107. San Francisco 49ers: Jalen Farmer, G, Kentucky

-This right about where Farmer was expected to go in the draft.
-The 49ers can use him in a developmental way and potentially a future starter.
+This is right about where Farmer was expected to go in the draft.
+The 49ers can use him in a developmental way and potentially as a future starter.

 108. Denver Broncos: Kyle Louis, LB/S, Pitt